 Google Pixel Fold Software

 If cameras are the main differentiator for Pixels, the software is a close second.
 Google made a few additions to Android over the course of the last year to better facilitate foldable screens, and it will be interesting to see what new features it brings to the table with the Pixel Fold.
+We haven't seen much on this front in Android 12 just yet, but that may change with forthcoming builds.

 With the foldable slated for a launch before the end of the year, we should be hearing a lot more about the Pixel Fold in the coming months.
-In the meantime, what do you want to see from a Google foldable phone?
-Let us know below.

 We may earn a commission for purchases using our links.
 Learn more.